-Consumers with eligible time-of-use (or "smart") meters that can determine when electricity is consumed during the day will pay under a TOU price structure.
-The prices for this plan are based on three TOU periods per weekday1.
-These periods are referred to as Off-Peak (with a price of RPEMoff), Mid-Peak (RPEMMID) and On-Peak (RPEMON).
-The lowest (Off-Peak) price is below the RPA, while the other two are above it.
+There are two RPP pricing structures.
+One is for consumers with eligible time-of-use (or "smart") meters who pay time-of-use (TOU) prices that are based on three periods: Off-Peak (with a price of RPEMOFF), Mid-Peak (RPEMMID) and On-Peak (RPEMON).
+These consumers make up the majority of RPP consumers.